jcugnoni/SalomeMeca2024_Code-AsterMPI/README.md

 Size 8.3Gb

 see point 8) above to install and run;

 Please note that you obviously need Singularity container (or maybe Apptainer, not tried but it should be compatible in principle)

+For info this was built using Singularity 3.7.0. on Ubuntu 24.04, but this should not matter much as all tools were built using the container's binaries , compilers, libs etc..